MAS Teachers' Bios

 Jared Baird drumming and smiling at camera

-Jared Baird, drums instructor, received blue Smurfs drums when he was six years old, and his future was set.
-Studying and performing both rock and jazz since high school, he is the founder of the band Titmouse and co-founder of the local jam rock band, Loma Alta with MA Music Director Chris Detrick.
-Known for tight grooves and expressive chops, Jared is a graduate of the Berklee College of Music Summer Performance Program and a winner of the individual performance award at Berklee’s high school jazz competition.
-He is currently a student of local jazz fusion legend Scott Amendola.
-Jared is the sophomore class dean and teaches in the English department.
-Areas of expertise: improvisation in ensemble, developing strong time and groove, recording drums, refining drum sound, and preparing for performances.
+Jared Baird, drums instructor, received blue Smurfs drums when he was six years old, and his future was clear.
+Studying and performing both rock and jazz since high school, he pivoted to songwriting and founded the band Titmouse.
+A longtime "Plan to Improvise" co-instructor, and known for tight grooves and expressive chops, Jared is a graduate of the Berklee College of Music Summer Performance Program and a winner of the individual performance award at Berklee’s high school jazz competition.
+He is currently a student of local jazz fusion legend, Scott Amendola.
+Areas of expertise: improvisation in ensemble, composing and arranging drum parts, developing strong time and groove, recording drums, refining drum sound, and preparing for performances.
+Jared has taught English at MA for 13 years.

 Chris Peck with guitar